Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cell phones.
 Always carry a cell phone on the side opposite your ICD and at least 6 inches away from it.
 While using a cell phone, wear a headset or hold the phone to the ear opposite your ICD.

 Electromagnetic anti-theft systems.
 These are often near entrances or exits in stores.
 Walking through one is OK, but avoid standing near or leaning against one.

 Strong electrical fields.
 These can be caused by radio transmitting towers and heavy-duty electrical equipment (such as arc welders).
 A running engine also produces an electrical field.
 It’s OK to ride in a car, but avoid leaning over the open hood of a running car.

 Very strong magnets.
 Talk with your heart doctor if another doctor tells you to have an MRI (a medical test that uses magnets).
+Some ICD devices are considered safe for having an MRI (called MR-conditional devices), but safety precautions must still be used.
 Magnets in big speakers (such as on a stereo or at a concert) and in hand-held security wands (such as those used at airports) can cause problems if they come too close to the ICD.

 If it’s near one of the signals described above, the ICD could turn off or its settings could reset.
 You could even get a shock.
 If you think you were exposed to a signal like this, call your doctor and explain what happened.